FIRST-Team-2557-The-SOTABots/FRC_Robot/SOTABots2016/README.md

 4. Find the drop-down on the upper-right side of IntelliJ IDEA and click "Edit Configurations..."
 5. Click the "+" sign, and select "Gradle".
 Name the task "Deploy to RoboRIO"
 6. Click the ellipses next to "Gradle project" and select "SOTABots2016"
-7. In tasks, write: "deploy restart".
+7. In tasks, write: "deploy".
 Make sure to click "Apply" before closing out the configurations window.

 Congratulations, IntelliJ is now set up!
-You can click the green arrow in the upper-right side of IntelliJ IDEA to run the code on the RoboRIO.
+You can click the green arrow in the upper-right side of IntelliJ IDEA to deploy code on the RoboRIO.

 ### Eclipse
 This assumes that you already have Eclipse set up for Java 8 development.